apache/skywalking/docs/en/protocols/query-protocol.md

 }
 ```

-Log implementations have a little different with different database options.
+Log implementations have a little differences with different database options.
 Search engine(s), e.g. ElasticSearch and OpenSearch, could support
 full log text fuzzy query.
 Others would not support considering performance impact and end user experience.

 `test` API is provided for the debugger tool of native LAL parsing.